-Transition from infant to toddler.
+Navigating the transition from infant to toddler.

 We discussed mobility last month, and we will explore language next month.
 This month, we tackle self-awareness, a profound developmental advance which is intertwined with both mobility and language.

-The Developmental of Self-Awareness The neurobiological and psychological triggers for self-awareness have not yet been clarified.
+The neurobiological and psychological triggers for self-awareness have not yet been clarified.
 What we do know is that this occurs around 1-3 years.
 The child begins to know her own name and refer to herself by name.
 The child will begin to look in the mirror and realize she is looking at herself.
 She will also make clearer her own likes and dislikes, needs and wishes.

-As the well-known infant researcher Daniel Stern notes, at about 18 months children begin to show evidence of self-awareness.
-This evidence includes: infants’ behavior in front of a mirror, their use of verbal labels for self, and empathic acts (See The Interpersonal World of the Infant, 1985).
+As the well-known infant researcher Daniel Stern notes, at about 18 months, children begin to show evidence of self-awareness.
+This evidence includes infants’ behavior in front of a mirror, their use of verbal labels for self, and empathic acts (See The Interpersonal World of the Infant, 1985).

 There are other ways in which children give evidence of increased self-awareness.
 For instance, they now begin to use pronouns—I, me, mine—to refer to themselves.
 They may begin to use proper names, including their own.
 They are also increasingly capable of empathic acts, demonstrating their increased sense of being an object who can be experienced by another.

 Self-Awareness and Language

 Language and self-awareness are profoundly intertwined.
-In the midst of the onset of language, it is useful to recognize that a normal part of a child’s developmental process is the struggle to establish him- or herself as an independent autonomous person… someone separate from the parents and someone with feelings and opinions that are distinct and sometimes in conflict with the parents’ own feelings and wishes.
-This increasing separateness and self-awareness often comes in this package: “No!”
+In the midst of the onset of language, it is useful to recognize that a normal part of a child’s developmental process is the struggle to establish him- or herself as an independent, autonomous person… someone separate from the parents, and someone with feelings and opinions that are distinct and sometimes in conflict with the parents’ own feelings and wishes.
+This increasing separateness and self-awareness often come in this package: “No!”

 He further elaborated on this theme of language and self-awareness by commenting on the significance of putting words into feelings: “At this stage, children also become capable of learning a system of symbols for the affects; as a result, they are enabled to achieve emotional self-awareness.”

 This developmental step can also be tough for parents—their child is beginning to separate and become his/her own person.
 For parents, this separation can feel like both a gain and a loss.